Shahmad99/eurosat-ms-classification/README.md

 ## Design notes

 **Split:** 80% train / 20% test (`data/splits.npz`).
 The validation set
-is created from the 80% train indices *at training time* — it is not stored — so the test set remains completely held out.
+is created from the 80% train indices *at training time*; it is not stored so the test set remains completely held out.

 **MS band handling:** EuroSAT GeoTIFFs store B8A last (index 12 instead of 8).